 The Enforcement Gap refers to the difference between legal theory on anti-counterfeiting; that is how the laws purport to prevent such illegal activities and the practical outcomes.
 This is the fourth contribution in a series of articles which examines the Enforcement Gap.
-We have also explored other key markets including the Enforcement Gap in Thailand, Russia, China, Indonesia, Cambodia and UAE.
+We have also explored other key markets including the Enforcement Gap in Thailand, Russia, China, Indonesia, Cambodia, UAE, Vietnam and Hong Kong.

 The Enforcement Gap in the Philippines